h2oai/steam/README.md

 	`tar -xzf steam--linux-amd64.tar.gz`

-6. Change directories to the new **steam--linux-amd64** folder, then start Steam on the master server (the compilation server that will run the POJOs).
+6. Change directories to the new **steam--linux-amd64** folder, then start the Steam master node.
 For example, the following commands will start Steam on localhost.

 		cd steam--linux-amd64
-		./steam serve master --compilation-service-address="localhost:8080"
+		./steam serve master

 	>**Note**: You can view all available options for starting Steam on the master using `./steam help serve master`